 Various conditions and action elements can be set up within the different emails to plan everything exactly as you need in your email campaign.

 Plans & Pricing

 There are four plans in total.
-The free plan allows up to 2 plans and all the templates are included.
+The free plan allows up to 1 project and 5 plans and all the templates are included.

-The basic plan is for a solo user, unlimited plans but no clients.
-The pro plan allows adding up to 10 users/clients, 3 clients and traffic up to 50k page views.
+The basic plan is for a solo user, unlimited plans and projects, projections but no live tracking and analytics.
+The pro plan allows adding up to 10 team members and live analytics for traffic up to 50k page views per month.

-There is also an agency plan which lets unlimited users/clients and bumps up the traffic up to 500k page views.
+There is also an agency plan which lets you have unlimited team members and bumps up the traffic up to 500k page views.
 The agency plan also provides white labeling of the entire platform under your domain.
 Perfect for large agencies with a lot of clients.

 The agency plan provides huge value for money and quite simply an incredible deal.

-There is live chat support and a very engaging and helpful Facebook group to resolve any issues.
+There is live chat support and a very engaged and helpful Facebook group to resolve any issues.